 The most popular and famous seasonal beer is herfstbok, a beer for autumn.
 Herfstbok beer is dark, bittersweet and does not contain much alcohol.
 Traditionally, bokbier is bottom-fermented, but modern bokbier tends to be a heavier bottom-fermented beer.
 Beer breweries in The Netherlands vary their herfstbok every year.

-Belgian beer is famous all over the world because of their wide range of beers.
-In many Belgian cafés, there is remarkable large choice of beers on tap and on bottle.
+Belgian beer is famous all over the world because of its wide range of beers.
+In many Belgian cafés, there is a remarkable large choice of beers on tap and on the bottle.
 Every beer has to be served in its specific temperature, with its own level of foam and served in a glass made for this specific beer.
 All to get its taste.
 The taste of Belgian beer is generally heavy, with a sweet-bitter taste.

-There is no other country in the world that has so many different kind of beers, though in recent years many small breweries have disappeared.
+There is no other country in the world that has so many different kinds of beers, though in recent years many small breweries have disappeared.
 Every year, Belgian beers rank high in the “best beer of the world” competitions.
-The Trappist beer Westvleteren has won already twice the price for best beer in the world.
+The Trappist beer Westvleteren has won already twice the price for the best beer in the world.

-8. The success of Dutch beer Heineken
+11. The story of Heineken

 Heineken owns around 50% of the Dutch beer market.
 It’s the 3rd largest brewer in the world, producing beer in over 140 breweries in over 70 countries.
 Heineken was founded in Amsterdam in 1864.

-9. The kidnapping of Freddy Heineken
+12. The kidnapping of Freddy Heineken

-In 1983, Alfred Heineken, owner and director of Heineken was famously kidnapped together with his driver Ab Doderer.
+In 1983, Alfred Heineken, owner, and director of Heineken was famously kidnapped together with his driver Ab Doderer.
 Though a ransom of 35 million guilders (16 million euro) was paid, they were not released.
 Later, after an anonymous tip, the two men were found (alive) in the Amsterdam West port area.
 Part of the money was found later as well.
-Eventually all of the kidnappers were found and sentenced to prison.
-The Heineken kidnapping case was followed closely by the media.
+Eventually, all of the kidnappers were found and sentenced to prison.
+The Heineken kidnapping was followed closely by the media.